Masamichi Yabuki

 Masamichi Yabuki (born July 9, 1992) is a Japanese professional boxer.
-He is a world champion in two weight classes, having held the International Boxing Federation (IBF) flyweight title since March 2025.
-He also previously held the World Boxing Council (WBC) light-flyweight title from 2021 to 2022 and the IBF light-flyweight title from 2024 to 2025.
+He is a three time world champion in two weight classes, having held the International Boxing Federation (IBF) flyweight title since March 2025.
+He previously held the World Boxing Council (WBC) light-flyweight title from 2021 to 2022 and the IBF light-flyweight title from 2024 to 2025.

 Professional career

 Early career

 Yabuki made his professional debut against Shohei Horii on March 27, 2016.
 He won the fight by a first-round technical knockout.
 He would go on to amass a 7–3 record over the next two years, most notably losing a close unanimous decision against Junto Nakatani on December 23, 2016, and a split decision to Daniel Matellon on September 28, 2018.

 Yabuki won his next three fights, achieving stoppage victories against Bae Min-Chul, Ryuto Oho and Rikito Shiba, before he was scheduled to face Tsuyoshi Sato for the vacant Japanese light flyweight title on July 26, 2020.
 Yabuki stopped Sato with a left hook, near the end of the first round.
 He was scheduled to make his first title defense against Toshimasa Ouchi on December 26, 2020.
 He won the fight by unanimous decision.